lukasgarbas/multiencoder/README.md

 ## Notes on joint tuning and why it sometimes doesn't work

 This approach is very sensitive to overfitting.
 - There are cases where one language model can fit the training data much faster than others.
-DME scores show that some language models can simply be ignored in the classifier layer.
+DME scores show that newly added weights can learn to ignore some language models.
 One option would be to play with hidden dropout parameters in LMs: `LanguageModel('roberta-base', hidden_dropout_prob=0.4)`.
 - You can also attach different learning rates for each language model: `trainer.train(learning_rate=[3e-5, 1e-5])`
 - I am currently experimenting with larger learning rates just for linear decoder layer: `trainer.train(learning_rate=2e-5, decoder_learning_rate=1e-3)`.
 More examples are coming ✌️